 Environmental Geography and Planning

 Our Environmental Geography and Planning major is being introduced in 2021 as part of the new Bachelor of Environmental Design.
-The major focuses on sustainability in natural resource use and urban design, and is perfect if you’re interested in Architecture, Design and Planning.
+The major focuses on sustainability in natural resource use and urban design, and is perfect if you’re interested in Architecture and Design.
 The major would go well with a second major such as Landscape Architecture or Natural Resource Management.

 Study in Environmental Geography and Planning could lead you to a career in urban or regional planning, environmental management or consulting, or even urban design.